univention/univention-corporate-server/doc/architecture/services/udm.rst

 UDM HTTP REST API
    Provides the HTTP REST API interface to |UDM| as a separate service. |UDM|
-   offers HTTP through the UDM HTTP REST API to use |UDM| through a remote interface.
+   offers HTTP access through the UDM HTTP REST API to use |UDM| through a remote interface.

    ..
 TODO Add when rest api is ready: For more information about the architecture, refer to :ref:`services-rest-api`.